New York Weather April Averages, USA

-Because temperatures are fairly cool in New York in April, this month is best suited to travellers who plan on spending the majority of their holiday indoors, shopping and enjoying other city attractions.
+The weather continues to get warmer in April in New York, USA, when the spring season is just beginning.
+It's a chilly time to travel, best suited for travellers who plan on spending the majority of their holiday indoors, shopping and enjoying other city attractions.

 New York remains fairly breezy all-year-round.
 In April, typical wind speeds range between 0 m/s (calm) and 7 m/s (moderate breeze), rarely exceeding 11 m/s (fresh breeze).